 We use floating rate debt to finance the acquisition of a significant portion of our aircraft and engines.
 All of our revolving credit facilities bear floating interest rates.
 As of December 31, 2008 and December 31, 2009, we had \$3.5 billion and \$4.2 billion, respectively, of indebtedness outstanding that was floating rate debt.
 We incurred floating rate interest expense of \$62.9 million in the year ended December 31, 2009.
 If interest rates increase, we would be obligated to make higher interest payments to our lenders.
 Our practice has been to protect ourselves against interest rate increase on a portion of our floating-rate liabilities by entering into derivative contracts, primarily interest rate caps.
-However, we remain exposed to changes in interest rates to the extent that our derivative contracts are not correlated to our financial liabilities.
-In addition, we are exposed to the credit risk that the counter parties to our derivative contracts will default in their obligations.
+However, we remain exposed to changes in interest rates to the extent that our derivative contracts will default in their obligations.
 If we incur significant fixed rate debt in the future, increased interest rates prevailing in the market at the time of the incurrence or refinancing of such debt will also increase our interest expense.